 A suspension of work initiated by the employer as the result of a labor dispute.
 A lockout is the employer counterpart of a strike.
 Used primarily to pressure employees to accept the employer’s terms in a new contract.

-When official union time is granted to an employee by the local to perform representational functions on behalf of the union she or he is entitled to lost wages.
+When official union time is granted to an employee by the local to perform representational or other functions on behalf of the union she or he is entitled to lost wages.
 This time is granted without charge to personal leave or loss of pay, when the employee would otherwise be in a duty status and is considered only during scheduled hours of work.

 A catchall phrase used in grievance and other legal action where a remedy is sought from an employer.
 Often used in discharge and discipline cases where the union seeks to have a worker, who had been wrongly discharged or disciplined, returned to work and reimbursed all wages, benefits, or other conditions lost due to an employer’s unjustified action.